 Results: chi square=1.23; p-value= 0.2664

 Inference: Given the p-value of 0.2666 we cannot reject the null hypothesis that the survival/mortality probability between High and low LDL groups during the entire study is the same

+5/5 for performing an appropriate analysis and describing the method appropriately

+3/5 for reporting the association appropriately

+p-value is wrong

+Total = 8

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?
 The logrank test would have been the preferred test a priori to answer the question about an association between mortality and serum LDL since it is the test that more appropriately takes into account time to death event over the entire study time.

+0/10